Does it really matter?

-Whenever we mention there is a hole in a baby tooth, the first response we receive from parents are, “Phew, it’s just a baby tooth!”.
+Whenever we mention there are cavities in baby teeth, the first response we receive from parents are, “Phew, it’s just a baby tooth!”.
 Baby teeth are much more prone to getting decay and they do not have the same pain sensors as adult teeth.
 Kids can have huge holes on their teeth and not complain of any pain.
 Large holes can develop abscesses with can spread very quickly in kids and become life-threatening!
 Abscesses can also damage the formation of the adult teeth.

 Unfortunately, getting a hole in a baby tooth is just as bad as getting a hole on an adult tooth and in some cases even worse!